 Subsistence and/or expenses required to complete, revise, publish or produce your work are ineligible.
-Funded research activities should be completed within one year of the start of your grant term.
+Funded research activities should begin within one year of results notification and be completed within one year of the start of your grant term.

 Project or Event Location